arista-eosplus/ztpserver/docs/examples.rst

     # Location of all ztps boostrap process data files
     data_root = /usr/share/ztpserver

-    # UID used in the /nodes structure (serialnum is not supported yet)
+    # UID used in the /nodes structure (serialnumber or systemmac)
-    identifier = systemmac
+    identifier = serialnumber

     # Server URL to-be-advertised to clients (via POST replies) during the bootstrap process
     server_url = http://172.16.130.10:8080